wende/elchemy/README.md

 # Contributing Guide
 - Everyone is welcome to contribute
 - Refer to http://bogdanp.github.io/elm-ast/example/ to have better understanding of parsed tokens.
+- Refer to https://wende.github.io/elchemy/stable/ to know the latest development version of the parser
 - For project management we use ZenHub.
 You can see the Kanban board, card estimates and all the reports by installing a browser extension here: [Opera/Chrome](https://chrome.google.com/webstore/detail/zenhub-for-github/ogcgkffhplmphkaahpmffcafajaocjbd), [Firefox](zenhub.com)

 ## Targeted values: